Abelian motives and Shimura varieties in nonzero characteristic: Conjecture A

 Since we are assuming that Question \ref{Q2} has a positive answer, we may suppose that $\delta^{\prime}=d\cdot\delta^{\prime\prime}$ with $d$ a liftable divisor on $A_{0}$.
 This means that there exists a CM Weil triple $(A_{1} ,\nu_{1},\lambda_{1})$ in the same Weil family as $(A,\nu,\lambda)$ and a divisor class $d_{1}$ on $A_{1}$ such that $(A_{0},\nu_{0},\lambda_{0},d)$ is isogenous to $(A_{1},\nu_{1},\lambda_{1},d_{1})_{0}$.
 According to \ref{t11}, there exists a Weil class $\gamma_{1}$ on $A_{1}$ such that $\gamma _{0}=(\gamma_{1})_{0}$.
 Now

 This lies in $\mathbb{Q}{}$ because $\gamma_{1}\cdot\xi_{1}^{g-2r}\cdot d_{1}$ is a Hodge class of codimension

-on $A$, hence of dimension $r-1$, and so we can apply the induction hypothesis and Proposition \ref{x17}. \end{proof}
+on $A$, hence of dimension $r-1$, and so we can apply Proposition \ref{x17} and the induction hypothesis. \end{proof}

-\begin{plain} Suppose that all CM abelian varieties over $\mathbb{Q} {}^{\mathrm{al}}$ satisfy Conjecture A. Then all CM abelian varieties over $\mathbb{Q}{}^{\mathrm{al}}$ satisfy Conjecture B below (Proposition 4.3).
-Therefore (see \S 5), we have a good theory of rational Tate classes on abelian varieties over $\mathbb{F}{}$.
-Moreover, once the argument in \S 6 has been completed, we'll know that all Hodge classes on abelian varieties over $\mathbb{Q}{}^{\mathrm{al}}$ with good reduction at $w$ specialize to rational Hodge classes, and so are $w$-rational (Corollary \ref{r1}).
-In summary: once the argument in \S 6 is extended to all abelian varieties, a positive answer to Question \ref{Q2} will imply the existence of the fundamental commutative diagrams p.~\pageref{ep1}. \end{plain}
+\begin{plain} If Conjecture A holds for CM abelian varieties over $\mathbb{Q} {}^{\mathrm{al}}$, then Conjecture C holds for the same class.
+Once the arguments in \S 5 have been completed, this will imply that Conjecture C holds for all abelian varieties over $\mathbb{C}$ with good reduction at $w$.

-\begin{plain} Thus, an affirmative answer to Question \ref{Q2} would allow us to extend Deligne's theory of absolute Hodge classes on abelian varieties to characteristic $p$, as in the fundamental diagram p.~\pageref{ep1}.
+Thus, an affirmative answer to Question \ref{Q2} would allow us to extend Deligne's theory of absolute Hodge classes on abelian varieties to characteristic $p$.
 As Tate once wrote in a similar context,\footnote{\cite{tate1965}, p.~107.
 Tate's question was answered (negatively) by Mumford.} \textquotedblleft we have a completely down-to-earth question which could be explained to a bright freshman and which should be settled one way of the other.\textquotedblright \end{plain}